Fragility and hysteretic creep in frictional granular jamming: Results

-\paragraph*{Three regimes ---} The argument for a new, intermediate, fragile state is best appreciated by comparing the pressure signal for the first and second jamming cycles.
-Figure \ref{fig2}(a) plots $P$ from one compression boundary sensor versus $\phi$ for the first and second jamming cycles.
+Let us now consider the shape of the pressure curve itself by comparing the pressure signal for the first and second jamming cycles.
+Figure \ref{fig4}(a) plots $P$ from one compression boundary sensor versus $\phi$ for the first and second jamming cycles for Photoelastic disks (PE).
 The continuous increase in $P$ for the first cycle is qualitatively different from the more abrupt change in slope for the second cycle.
-The lateral shift in $P$ is a signature of a friction-induced hysteretic response which progressively shifts $\phi_c$ to higher values as the system is repeatedly jammed and unjammed (discussed in detail elsewhere).
-The vertical shift in $P$ in the unjammed regime for the first cycle is traced to the friction between the movable boundary plates and the glass bottom.
+The lateral shift in $P$ is a signature of a friction-induced hysteretic response which progressively shifts $\phi_c$ to higher values as the system is repeatedly jammed and unjammed (to be discussed below).
+The vertical shift in $P$ within the flat (unjammed) regime for the first cycle (black solid circles in fig. \ref{fig4}a) is traced to the friction between the movable boundary plates plus the mobilized fraction of disks and the glass bottom.
+At the end of the first loading cycle, when the system is decompressed, the boundary plates only move back until stresses in the pack are relieved.
+Further quasi-static reverse stepping of micrometers does not cause continued backward motion of boundary plates to their initial positions.
+Instead, the micrometers decouple (loss of physical contact) from the boundary plates.
+For this reason, the unjammed regime observed during the second compression cycle (red solid squares in fig. \ref{fig4}a) does not show the vertical shift in $P$.
 During the first cycle, the boundaries move in and push the disks towards a jammed configuration.
-When unjammed and jammed again, the contacts that were developed at the end of the first jamming cycle are re-activated, and the stresses build up as the system is subjected again to uni-axial compression.
+When unjammed and jammed again, the contacts that were developed at the end of the first jamming cycle are re-activated, and the stresses build up as the system is subjected again to uniaxial compression.